ConstDesignWuarps/restaurant_ai_concept/README.md

 To empower restaurants to:
 - Easily embed a smart assistant on their static sites (e.g., GitHub Pages)
 - Handle FAQs, menus, and customer interactions with minimal setup
+- Use Google form and data engines like collab to drive analytics alers and jobs
 - Later expand into bookings, orders, events, and AI-powered data processing

 All with a **minimal footprint**, leveraging **Flask as a secure API proxy**, and **OpenAI's LLMs** as the assistant engine.